ionos-cloud/ionosctl/docs/subcommands/Compute Engine/image/upload.md

 ## Description

+WARNING:
-WARNING: This command can only be used if 2-Factor Authentication is disabled on your account and you're logged in using IONOS_USERNAME and IONOS_PASSWORD environment variables (see "Authentication with Ionos Cloud" in IonosCTL README).
+This command can only be used if 2-Factor Authentication is disabled on your account and you're logged in using IONOS_USERNAME and IONOS_PASSWORD environment variables (see "Authenticating with Ionos Cloud" at https://docs.ionos.com/cli-ionosctl).

 OVERVIEW:
   Use this command to securely upload one or more HDD or ISO images to the specified FTP server using FTP over TLS (FTPS).
 This command supports a variety of options to provide flexibility during the upload process: